top of page

 There is an evenly distributed network of dedicated biking trails across the state.
 They host fantastic tours through urban, rural and natural sceneries linking the brick and mortar amenities of various communities with parks and recreation spaces.
 Many of these miles are paved, while some are crushed limestone or gravel.

-Traveling these trails are great experiences.
-While there are no “state trails campsites” for bikes along these lengths, the rider is typically taking advantage of city/county/municipal campgrounds, the state or federal car campgrounds or the dispersed camping potential on public lands as they travel their route.
+Traveling these trails are great experiences, and the rider is typically taking advantage of city/county/municipal campgrounds, the state or federal car campgrounds or the dispersed camping potential on public lands as they travel their route.
+There are only a couple of stand alone bike-in campsites on two of these trails - one on the Paul Bunyan State Trail and one on Sakatah Singing Hills State Trail.
+Both are very primitive.

 13. Bike Camping In Minnesota State Parks